 Yes, people are complex, that is what makes us human—but the truth is—you don’t have a business without them.

 People are your staff and they are your customers.
 They are your suppliers and your financiers.
 And how they feel about you and your business is going to greatly influence how easily and well you grow your business.

 As recently as February of this year, only a scant 30% of workers in the US were considered to be “engaged” in their jobs.
-That means that almost 3/4 of an entire workforce are DIS-engaged and are working well below what makes them happy and fulfilled.
+That means that almost 3/4 of an entire workforce is DIS-engaged and is working well below what makes them happy and fulfilled.
 Now those words ‘happy and fulfilled’ make some business owners cringe …